TI-Toolkit/tivars_lib_py/README.md

 ### Vars & Headers

-If you want to create an entire var or just a header, use `TIVar` or `TIHeader`:
+If you want to create an entire var or just a header, use `TIVarFile` or `TIHeader`:

 ```python
 from tivars.var import *